tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Dup PushPubkey(P_B) EqualVerify CheckSig Add
 ```

 where `P_B` is Bob's public key.
-Tari script is similar, but not identical to Bitcoin script, and has slightly different
+As one can see, this Tari script is very similar to Bitcoin script.
-semantics.
-The interpretation of this script is, "Given a Public key, and a signature of this script, the public key
+The interpretation of this script is, "Given a Public key, and a signature of this
-must be equal to the one in the locking script, and the signature must be valid using the same public key".
+script, the public key must be equal to the one in the locking script, and the signature must be valid using the same
+public key".

 This is in effect the same as Bitcoin's P2PK script.
 To increase privacy, Alice could also lock the UTXO with a P2PKH
 script: